prashant-gaurav/react-node-ge/README.md

-# all right reserved to prashant gaurav
+# All right reserved to Prashant Gaurav